|

 Mix the butter, salt, vanilla sugar and egg yolk in a bowl using a hand mixer.

-Add ground almonds and flour and quickly knead a firm dough.
+Sift the flour, add ground almonds and flour to the butter mix, and quickly knead a firm dough.

-Divide the dough into quarters and form four rolls, each one about 2 to 3cm (0,78 zo 1,18 inch) thick.
+Divide the dough into quarters and form four rolls, each one about 2 to 3cm (0,78 oz 1,18 inch) thick.
 Cover the rolls with cling wrap and cool them for about an hour.

 Flour the worktop and cut the rolls into slices (about as thick as a finger) and form little crescents.